 How long can I expect my new crown to last?

 Crowns can last 5 to 15 years on average, though this increases for patients who practise good oral hygiene.
 Trauma to the jaw or teeth, gum disease and tooth decay can significantly shorten the life of a crown.
 A tooth is just as vulnerable to decay and gum disease under a crown if the patient does not practice good oral hygiene.

-What's the difference between CEREC™ and One Visit Crowns?
+What's the difference between CEREC™ and Two Visit Crowns?

 Traditional crowns are made from porcelain and/or metal in a dental laboratory.
 CEREC ™ crowns are generally more convenient and ideal for anyone who wants a quick same day white crown restoration with minimal hassle.

 Whats the difference between a crown and a bridge?

 A crown sits over the top of and restores a damaged or badly decayed tooth – the dentist removes the decayed part of the tooth first, whereas a dental bridge offers an excellent solution to missing teeth – literally bridging the gap with a lifelike prosthesis, which is secured at each end by a crown.
 Bridges of up to four units can usually be created using the CEREC™ system, and the procedure involves the same experience for the patient.

 Veneers are often associated with smile makeovers, because it’s possible to transform all your front teeth with this tried and true method beloved of celebrities.
 Veneers are very thin porcelain ‘shells’ that are custom-engineered to sit over the top of your existing teeth, hiding a multitude of imperfections – chips, cracks, discolouration, gaps and misaligned teeth are among the most common of these.

 Because veneers sit on top of your teeth, the dentist will need to remove a layer of enamel proportionate to the thickness of the veneer.
 This can be done under local anaesthetic so you won’t feel any sensitivity.